suprateembanerjee/Behavioral-Cloning/README.md

 * **Matplotlib**
 `conda install -c conda-forge matplotlib`

+Consider using the _requirements.txt_ for easy installation of Dependencies.

 ## Usage
 From inside an activated tensorflow environment, run the following commands on _Anaconda Prompt_:
 * Train: